of

 .
 We casually pull off two nested, sequential asynchronous actions with chain

 function is written against generic interfaces and not specific one-off apis.
-It's one bloody line for goodness sake.join
+It's one bloody line for goodness sake.

 the outer two M